cristovaofabio/cristovaofabio/README.md

 ## 👋 Hi, welcome to my github profile!
 - 👀 My name is Cristóvão Fábio;
-- 💻 I'm a bachelor's degree in information systems;
+- 💻 I have a degree in information systems;
 - 📚 I like to read about programming, innovations and business;

 <!---